Mimi Chakraborty

-Mimi Chakraborty (born 11 February 1989) is an Indian actress, singer and politician.
+Mimi Chakraborty (born 11 February 1989) is an Indian actress, singer and former politician.
 She is known for her work in Bengali cinema and television.
 Her debut film was Bapi Bari Jaa in which she played the female lead, Dola.

 She was listed as the most desirable woman in the Calcutta Times list of Most Desirable Women 2016 and 2020.

 Chakraborty was a Member of Parliament in the 17th Lok Sabha from Jadavpur constituency from 2019 to 2024.

-She is among the highest paid and most popular actresses of Bengali cinema.

 Early life

 Chakraborty was born on 11 February 1989.
 She hails from Jalpaiguri, a city in the Indian state of West Bengal.
 She spent her childhood in Arunachal Pradesh in Deomali, a town in Tirap district, but later moved back to her ancestral home in Jalpaiguri City with her family.
 She was educated in Holy Child School, Jalpaiguri and later at St. James' School, Binnaguri.
 She graduated with a Bachelor of Arts degree in 2011 from Asutosh College in Kolkata.
 Her parents live in Siliguri.